maxwellacioli/ProjetoRedes1/README.md

 The agent is present on each node of the network managed by SNMP.
 It’s important to notice that an agent is not necessarily a computer.
 Any device connected to the network with support to SNMP will behave like an agent.

 ## MIB

+MSI (Structure of Management Information) is a method for defining managed objects and their respective managements.
+It is a set of objects contained in a device management information.
+MIB-II {{RFC 1213}} is a specific MIB.
+Its main objective is to provide specific information about the managed device via TCP / IP.
+Proprietary MIBs are developed by manufacturers of devices because through them it is possible that a manufacturer add specific information to your devices.

 # Protocol Commands